Cisco Email Security

 Input Parameter | Required/Optional | Description | Example |

-Appliance Serial Number | Required | The appliance serial number to get URL details. | NOT AVAILABLE |
+Appliance Serial Number | Required | The appliance serial number used to retrieve URL details.
+Appliance Serial Number can be obtained using the Search Messages command. | 6412*****V1ST |

 Output